 his business interests, Walter Frazier published the

-Aurora newspaper, served as mayor and was a director
+Aurora newspaper, served as mayor of Aurora,

 in various banks and hospitals.
 Edward and his twin